sierralogic/tophat/README.md

 So why use tophat threading macros if they're the same as Clojure's?

-Well, tophat thread macros do more than Clojure's core thread macros in that they handle lifted tophat functions, handle exceptions, and working with HTTP response documents and scalars as results.
+Well, tophat thread macros do more than Clojure's core thread macros in that they process lifted tophat functions, handle exceptions, and work with HTTP response documents and scalars as results.

 Here are some lifted functions definitions leveraging `partial` used for the examples: